Istarnion/GlobalGameJam2018/README.md

 ```

 ## Notes
-You can get the normal canvas 2D context by `import gfx from "./graphics.js"`.
-In addition to the standard functions, I have added `drawLine(x0, y0, x1, y1)`.
+You can get the normal canvas 2D context by `import { gfx } from "./graphics.js"`.
+In addition to the standard functions, I have added `drawLine(x0, y0, x1, y1)` for convenience.

+There is also an Animation class.

 We use Howler.js to simplify audio.
 Docs are [here](https://github.com/goldfire/howler.js#documentation).

+All assets are listed in assets.js